ducminhnguyen/eurecom_mindstorm_os/README.md

 server so robots can always consider that received messages are well formatted (except for `CUSTOM` messages, whose structure is not pre-determined).

 Each message consists of a header and a body.
-Note that all numbers are unsigned integers whose formats are **little-endian**.
+Note that all numbers, unless explicitly stated otherwise, are unsigned integers whose formats are **little-endian**.

 The protocol may evolve according to needs and proposals.